 Thankfully it’s an easy problem to rectify with adjusting bumpers.
 These ‘bumpers‘ attach to the underside of your toilet seat to assure it rests firmly & properly on the porcelain bowl.

 You can see the light-gray bumpers in the photo below.

 They worked perfectly to rectify the problem.
 The toilet seat now rests firmly on the porcelain bowl.

-Using the *bidet means we’re not having to use toilet paper.
+Using the *bidet means we’re not having to use toilet paper unless we want to.
 Instead, all that’s needed is soft cloth to blot dry the water from your skin.

 The cotton material is perfect for this use.
 And I’m pretty thrilled with our new bidet.